 Planning also involves setting the mood, so light some candles, wear something that makes you feel desirable and self-confident, dim the lights and put on some music.

 Get adventurous!
-Try new positions – you know your body and what makes it hurt – so avoid those positions, and find new ones.
-Versus Arthritis (formerly Arthritis UK) has a great booklet that provides a range of different positions for you to try.
+Try new positions – you know your body and what makes it hurt – so avoid those positions and find new ones.
+Versus Arthritis (formerly Arthritis UK) has a great booklet that provides a range of positions for you to try.

 Use pillows to provide some support if you need it.

-Try sex aids and toys – there’s a huge range available including vibrators, lubricants, feathers, rings, sexy wear – so pop down to the adult store together and find things that excite you both.
+Try sex aids and toys – there’s a huge range available including, vibrators, lubricants, feathers, rings, and sexy wear – so pop down to the adult store together and find things that excite you both.
 Or go online and order them if you don’t feel comfortable going into a store.

 Read erotica or watch porn together – whatever excites you and gets you in the mood.

 Keep a sense of humour.
 Inevitably things will go pear-shaped.
-Your back will spasm, your hips fail you, someone falls asleep, or the children/cat/dog make an appearance.
+Your back spasms, your hips fail you, someone falls asleep, or the children/cat/dog make an appearance.
 All you can do is roll with it.
-It’s no one’s fault, so laughing about it, and moving on is your best option.
+It’s no one’s fault, so laughing about it and moving on is your best option.